 Generally we run 1 training per week for each age group for about 45 minutes, this happens on Monday and Wednesday afternoons.
 On training day children are grouped up by their allocated team and practice in a rotational training set up.
 There are 4 to 5 different areas where the children rotate every 6-8 minutes.
 Each area covers aspects of football therefore there are small sided games, individual techniques, group techniques, challenges and competition of various kind, all run by our trained club coaches.

 Game days are Saturday mornings with a 8am kick off for grades 5, 6 and 7 and finish by 8.40 am.
-Grade 8 starts at 5.30pm Friday nights and 8.50am on Saturdays and must finish by 9.30 am.
+Grade 8 starts at 5.15pm Friday nights.

 All mini-fields are marked 1 to 5 with corflute panels attached to the goals to enable parents to know where their child is playing.
 The lay out always stays the same unless we have to occasionally change it due to council restrictions.
 Games start on the hooter and rotations are also done on the hooter.

 Each Saturday teams are designated as home teams and away teams.
 During the rotation the home team plays all its games in the same grid/mini-field and the all away teams rotate clock wise to play the next home team.
 There is a draw in place and all team managers will have a copy of that.
 There is no record kept of results or a competition ladder as these grades are about development rather than competition.

 All grades are required to clear all mini-goals and take them back to the club house after their games if no other grade is playing after.
 All cones/flat markers used need to be given back to either the game day manager or the grade convener.